88 Days – FAQ About 2nd Year Visa Work

 My situation is unclear, what should I do?

-If you cannot find answer to your question from this or Australian immigration websites, or if your situation is unclear, my advice is to contact Australian immigration directly.
+If you cannot find an answer to your question from this or Australian immigration websites, or if your situation is unclear, my advice is to contact Australian immigration directly.
 You can contact them by:

 - Fair Work Australia: Harvest trail campaign